 - Finish the batter.
 To the batter, add 2 tablespoons of browning sauce, 2 tablespoons of molasses, and the blended fruit.
 Fold in the ingredients gently, just until fully combined.
 Then, transfer the mixture to the prepared Springform pan and smooth the top.

 - Bake the black cake.
 Place your cake pan into the middle of your center rack and bake at 250°F (121°C) for 2 hours.
 Then, start testing the cake with a toothpick or cake tester.
-Once the inserted toothpick or cake tester comes out clean, and the top of the cake doesn’t imprint when touched, remove the cake from the oven (the cake can take up to 2 ½ hours, depending on your pan size).
+Once the inserted toothpick or cake tester comes out clean and the top of the cake doesn’t imprint when touched, remove the cake from the oven (the cake can take up to 2 ½ hours, depending on your pan size).

 - Finish and serve.
 Allow the finished black cake to cool on a wire cooling rack for 15 minutes in the pan, then remove from the pan and soak with ¼ cup of port wine (or a port/rum combo) overnight before serving.

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Notes

 - To soak the fruit quickly, simmer the fruit and alcohol until the fruit is plump!
 Heat the blend of dried fruits with the port and rum in a saucepan over medium heat.
 Bring the mixture to a low boil, then reduce the heat and simmer for 15 minutes.
 Remove from heat and allow to cool before blending.

-- Refeed leftover cake with port wine and/or rum to keep moist!
+- Refeed leftover cake with port wine and/or rum to keep it moist!
 If storing the cake ahead of time, soak the cake with a little of the port or rum the night before serving to keep the cake delightfully moist and boozy.

-- Measure the flour properly to ensure the cake doesn’t get dry!
+- Measure the flour correctly to ensure the cake doesn’t get dry!
 You’ll want to spoon flour into your cup measure until full, then use the back of a knife or spatula to level off the top.
 This will make sure that there is no packed flour in the cup—so you get the perfect amount!

 🥡 Storing